datopian/giftless/docs/source/wsgi-middleware.md

 This includes both publicly available middleware libraries, or your own custom WSGI middleware code.

+## Enabling Custom WSGI Middleware

 To enable a WSGI middleware, add it to the `MIDDLEWARE` config section like so:

 ```yaml
 MIDDLEWARE: